Royal Mail Case: Background

 The Royal Mail Steam Packet Company was a British shipping company founded in London in 1839 by James MacQueen.
 It became the largest shipping group in the world when it took over the White Star Line in 1927.
 Lord Kylsant had been chairman of the company since 1902.
 He had expanded the company rapidly: aside from the White Star Line, he bought the Pacific Steam Navigation Company in 1910 for £1.5 million, the Union-Castle Line in 1912, and assumed control of the Harland and Wolff shipyards in 1924.

 The company had prospered during the First World War as the government paid to requisition its ships as military supply vessels and troop transports.
 The company had saved the profits, predicting that it would need them to cover income tax and excess profits tax.
 After these taxes had been paid there was approximately £1 million left, which they again saved, hoping to use this to cover any financial difficulties that might arise.
 The reserves were again boosted with government money paid under the Trade Facilities Act 1921, but between 1921 and 1925 the profits of the company rapidly dropped and, beginning from 1926, the directors supplemented the company income by taking money from the reserves.

 In 1929 the company asked HM Treasury for an extension of the period in which government loans to the company could be paid.
-The Treasury first demanded an audit of the company accounts, and sent Sir William McClintock to write a report on the financial state of the company.
-McClintock's report revealed that the company had not earned any trading profits since 1925, but was still paying dividends by taking money from the reserves.
+The Treasury first demanded an audit of the company accounts, and sent Sir William McLintock to write a report on the financial state of the company.
+McLintock's report revealed that the company had not earned any trading profits since 1925, but was still paying dividends by taking money from the reserves.
 The company had reported £439,000 profits for 1926, but had drawn £750,000 out of the reserves and falsified accounts to make it appear that the money came from trading.
 In 1927 the company made a trading loss of £507,000, but money was again drawn from the reserves to make it appear that the company had made a profit of £478,000.
 As a result of this, and a report that in 1928 the company had issued a fraudulent prospectus inviting customers to buy shares in the company and saying that it had earned an average £500,000 a year in the last decade, arrest warrants were issued for Lord Kylsant and John Moreland, the company auditor.
 At the time the ruse was discovered the company had a trading deficit of £300,000 a year, the reserves were completely exhausted, and the company owed £10 million.